 Apr 01 April Fool’s Day: The Do’s and Don’ts for Brands on Social Media

 Despite all the laughs that come with carrying out a prank, an important thing to remember is that not all of your fans see humor the same way.
 The prank shouldn’t offend people, so be sure to take recent events in the media into consideration.
 Translation: If a topic is sensitive, stay away!
 April Fool’s Day pranks are supposed to be creative, relevant, and, most importantly, harmless.
-For your pranking pleasure we’ve put together some simple guidelines to follow for executing the perfect brand hoax on social media.
+For your pranking pleasure, our social media agency has put together some simple guidelines to follow for executing the perfect brand hoax on social media.

 Don’t – make fun of other brands or your customers.
 Doing so could result in damage to your own brand image.